-- 2.16.1 Design drawings for FM Approved steel suction tanks shall include the following notes and information.
-Additional notes and information may be required as deemed necessary by FM Approvals. - 2.16.1.1 Fabricator name, address, project number, drawing scale and descriptive tank data (nominal capacity, height, diameter).
+- 2.16.1 Design drawings for certified steel suction tanks shall include the following notes and information.
+Additional notes and information may be required as deemed necessary by the certification agency. - 2.16.1.1 Fabricator name, address, project number, drawing scale and descriptive tank data (nominal capacity, height, diameter).
 In addition, each drawing shall be assigned a unique drawing title and number clearly showing the revision level and date of issue.
 A brief description of all changes made for a particular revision shall be noted in the drawing revision block on the drawings.
-Note: In cases where an FM Approved tank is subsequently erected, the above information, other than the descriptive tank data, shall be permitted to be revised without the need to notify FM Approvals. - 2.16.1.2 Complete material specifications. - 2.16.1.3 Design parameters including live (snow) load, wind speed based on 3 second peak gusts, wind exposure class and FM Global Earthquake Zone. - 2.16.1.4 A loading diagram showing the following: - a) The minimum allowable soil bearing pressure required (lbs/ft2 [kPa]). - b) The center column load, if applicable (lbs [N]). - c) The weight of the tank contents (lbs/ft2 [kPa]). - d) The weight of the tank shell plus the weight of the portion of the roof supported - by the tank shell per linear foot (meter) of circumference (lbs/ft [N/m]). - e) Tensile load per foundation bolt, if applicable (lbs [N]). - 2.16.1.5 Notes shall be provided (welded tanks only)
+Note: In cases where a certified tank is subsequently erected, the above information, other than the descriptive tank data, shall be permitted to be revised without the need to notify the certification agency. - 2.16.1.2 Complete material specifications. - 2.16.1.3 Design parameters including live (snow) load, wind speed based on 3 second peak gusts, wind exposure class and Earthquake Zone. - 2.16.1.4 A loading diagram showing the following: - a) The minimum allowable soil bearing pressure required (lbs/ft [kPa]). - b) The center column load, if applicable (lbs [N]). - c) The weight of the tank contents (lbs/ft [kPa]). - d) The weight of the tank shell plus the weight of the portion of the roof supported by the tank shell per linear foot (meter) of circumference (lbs/ft [N/m]). - e) Tensile load per foundation bolt, if applicable (lbs [N]).

+2.16.1.5 Notes shall be provided (welded tanks only)
-a) That all welders and welding procedures have been certified in accordance with AWWA D 100.
-In addition, all weld sizes and symbols shall be shown.

-b) All interior surfaces shall be blast-cleaned to a near white finish as specified in AWWA D 102, SSPC SP10.
+- a) That all welders and welding procedures have been certified in accordance with AWWA D 100.
+In addition, all weld sizes and symbols shall be shown. - b) All interior surfaces shall be blast-cleaned to a near white finish as specified in AWWA D 102, SSPC SP10.
 All exterior surfaces shall be blast-cleaned to an SP6 (commercial) finish.
-All interior and exterior paint systems shall conform to AWWA D 102 except that Inside Coating System No. 5 (heavy coal tar enamel) shall not be used.

-2.16.1.6 a) Tank heating and insulation (if required) shall be in accordance with FM Global Loss Prevention Data Sheet 3-2 or as otherwise Approved by FM Approvals.
-Details shall be forwarded to the appropriate FM Global Service Office for review and acceptance.

-b) All nozzles, fittings and accessories may be oriented by the customer, however, any nozzle that can possibly be discharging while the pump is operating (automatic fill, recirculation lines) shall be located such that it discharges into a different quadrant (more than 90° away) from the suction inlet.
-[This note shall be permitted to be modified in accordance with Paragraph 2.12.1.5].

-- c) All shell plates shall be cold rolled to the proper radius. - d) The overflow pipe shall be at least one pipe size larger than the fill line. - 2.16.1.7 Statements that the following tests shall be conducted: - a) Shell plate welds shall be tested by radiographic examination or other method allowed by AWWA D100 (welded tanks only)

-b) A vacuum leak test shall be conducted on the floor lap plates.

-c) The tank shall be filled with water to the lip of the overflow and checked for leaks prior to being placed into service.

-2.16.1.8 When a center column is provided, the following note shall be shown:
+All interior and exterior paint systems shall conform to AWWA D 102 except that Inside Coating System No. 5 (heavy coal tar enamel) shall not be used. - c) Tank heating and insulation (if required) shall be approved by the certification agency.. - d) All nozzles, fittings and accessories may be oriented by the customer, however, any nozzle that can possibly be discharging while the pump is operating (automatic fill, recirculation lines) shall be located such that it discharges into a different quadrant (more than 90° away) from the suction inlet.
+[This note shall be permitted to be modified in accordance with Paragraph 2.12.1.5]. - e) All shell plates shall be cold rolled to the proper radius. - f) The overflow pipe shall be at least one pipe size larger than the fill line. - 2.16.1.6 Statements that the following tests shall be conducted: - a) Shell plate welds shall be tested by radiographic examination or other method allowed by AWWA D100 (welded tanks only) - b) A vacuum leak test shall be conducted on the floor lap plates. - c) The tank shall be filled with water to the lip of the overflow and checked for leaks prior to being placed into service. - 2.16.1.7 When a center column is provided, the following note shall be shown:

 CONSIDERATION SHALL BE GIVEN TO A REINFORCED CONCRETE FOOTING REQUIRED UNDER THE CENTER COLUMN BASE FOR SUPPORT DEPENDING UPON THE EXISTING SOIL CONDITIONS AND ALLOWABLE SOIL BEARING PRESSURE.
-COLUMN BASE PRESSURE (INCLUDING TANK CONTENTS) IS lbs/ft2 (kPa).
+COLUMN BASE PRESSURE (INCLUDING TANK CONTENTS) IS lbs/ft (kPa).
 THE DESIGN AND INSTALLATION OF THE FOOTING BY OTHERS (only if applicable).
-DETAILS SHALL BE SUBMITTED TO THE APPROPRIATE FM GLOBAL SERVICE OFFICE FOR REVIEW AND ACCEPTANCE.